-This course gives advanced explanation of management terminology, legal doctrines and principles, development, and business principles.
-While it is impossible to be comprehensive in one course, the necessary essentials of management will be taught from the biblical worldview and the practical experience of the American legal culture.
-Students in profit and nonprofit organizations will benefit from the teaching and interaction provided in this course.
+This course gives the basic explanation of management terminology, legal doctrines and principles, development, and business principles.
+While it is impossible to be comprehensive in one course, the necessary essentials of management will be taught from a biblical worldview and the practical experience of the American legal culture.
+Students in profit and nonprofit organizations will benefit from the teaching and student interaction provided in this course.
+(Prerequisite: BU200)

-\ This course is offered in two formats: in-person and online.
-Students registered for in-person attend the classes in person, online students attend the classes via the online classroom.
-For both in-person and online students, assignments and interaction outside of the class period are done in the learning management system.
+This is a blended class, meaning that both campus and online students take this class together.
+Campus students attend the classes in person, online students attend the classes via the online classroom.
+All interaction and assignments for campus and online students are done in the online classroom.